kleydon/prisma-session-store/README.md

 ## Migrating from versions prior to `1.0.0`

 In `1.0.0` the public API of this library was reworked.
-Previously a default export that was a factory to build the `PrismaSessionStore` class was used.
+Previously the default export that was a factory to build the `PrismaSessionStore` class.
 In `1.0.0` a named export of the class `PrismaSessionStore` was put in place of the default export.
 So after updating you will need to change your import and remove your call to the factory.